PP-Module for Software-Defined Networking Controllers

 The text of the requirement is replaced with:

-FTP_ITC.1.1 The TSF shall be capable of using [selection: IPsec, SSH, TLS, DTLS, HTTPS] to provide a trusted communication channel between itself and authorized IT entities supporting the following capabilities: audit server, northbound components, southbound components, [selection: authentication server, external east/west components [assignment: other capabilities], no other capabilities] that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from disclosure and detection of modification of the channel data.
+FTP_ITC.1.1 The TSF shall be capable of using [selection: IPsec, SSH as defined in the Functional Package for SSH, TLS as defined in the Functional Package for TLS, DTLS as defined in the Functional Package for TLS, HTTPS] to provide a trusted communication channel between itself and authorized IT entities supporting the following capabilities: audit server, northbound components, southbound components, [selection: authentication server, external east/west components [assignment: other capabilities], no other capabilities] that is logically distinct from other communication channels and provides assured identification of its endpoints and protection of the channel data from disclosure and detection of modification of the channel data.

 FTP_ITC.1.2 The TSF shall permit [selection: the TSF, the authorized IT entities] to initiate communication via the trusted channel.